thomas-haslwanter/statsintro/rst/statsDistributions.rst

 Normality Check
 ~~~~~~~~~~~~~~~

-The first way to check if your data are normally distributed, i.e. that
+Many statistical tests already assume that your data are normally
-they are linearly related to the standard normal distribution.
-In
+distributed, i.e. that they are linearly related to the standard normal
+distribution.
+If you use any of these tests, you first have to check this
+assumption.

+QQ-plots
+^^^^^^^^

-statistics, *:math:`Q–Q` plots* ("Q" stands for quantile) are used for
+In statistics, *:math:`QQ` plots* ("Q" stands for quantile)
-visual assessments of distributions.
-They are a graphical method for
+are used for visual assessments of distributions.
+They are a graphical
-comparing two probability distributions by plotting their quantiles
+method for comparing two probability distributions by plotting their
-against each other.
-First, the set of intervals for the quantiles are
+quantiles against each other.
+First, the set of intervals for the quantiles
-chosen.
+are chosen.
 A point :math:`(x,y)` on the plot corresponds to one of the
-quantiles of the second distribution (y-coordinate) plotted against the
+quantiles of the second distribution (y-coordinate) plotted against the same
-same quantile of the first distribution (x-coordinate).
-Thus the line is
+quantile of the first distribution (x-coordinate).
+Thus the line is a
-a parametric curve with the parameter which is the (number of the)
+parametric curve with the parameter which is the (number of the) interval
-interval for the quantile.
+for the quantile.

 If the two distributions being compared are similar, the points in the
 :math:`Q-Q` plot will approximately lie on the line :math:`y = x`.
 If